benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 **2. Preparing Payment for Purchase**

 Depending upon the payment type, your experience needs to perform different actions to prepare the payment for purchase.
 Before a consumer can pay with [Apple Pay](#apple-pay-payment), you must start an Apple Pay session.
 To allow consumers to pay in the PayPal Express or PayPal Mark flows, call the [Wallet Payment](#wallet-payment) service to start a PayPal session.
-When paying by a non-stored credit card, your experience collects the consumer’s credit card information using the [Credit Card Submit](#credit-card-payment) service.
+When paying by a non-stored credit card, your experience collects the consumer’s credit card information using the [Credit Card Payment](#credit-card-payment) service.
 If consumers pay by a [Deferred Payment](#deferred-payment) type such as Alipay or WeChat, your experience generates a signed URL and redirects the consumer, so they can pay at the vendor’s site after they submit the Nike Checkout.
 If your consumer is shopping in Korea, [Request a Ready Payment](#korea-payment) with the appropriate vendor.

 **3. Payment Preview**